Relay.app vs. Zapier

 Integrations

-Relay.app has 200+ deep native integrations with the most popular tools (and supports custom HTTP requests and webhooks for anything else).
-For most small-to-mid-size teams, it has what you need.
-What sets Relay.app's integrations apart is that the are intentionally designed to be as usable as possible.
+Relay.app has 200+ deep native integrations with the most popular tools, plus custom HTTP requests and webhooks for anything else.
+For most small-to-mid-size teams, it covers what you need.
+What sets Relay.app's integrations apart is that they're intentionally designed to be as usable as possible.

-Zapier edge: 8,000+ integrations, an unmatched ecosystem breadth.
+Zapier edge: 8,000+ integrations with unmatched ecosystem breadth.

-Relay.app edge: 200+ integrations, each designed to be as user-friendly as possible, plus custom HTTP for anything missing.
+Relay.app edge: 200+ integrations, each designed to be user-friendly, plus custom HTTP for anything missing.

 Pricing

-Relay.app has a great free tier to get you going.
-All plans include free test runs, so you can validate your workflows before you set them live.
-Here are their plan options:
+Relay.app has a generous free tier to get you going.
+All plans include free test runs so you can validate workflows before they go live:

 • Free: 200 automation steps + 500 AI credits/month